Lgonson/Rock-Paper-scissors/README.md

 # Rock-Paper-scissors
-#Rock-Paper-scissors

-#Hi!
+Hi!
 This is a Rock-Paper-Scissors game.
-#You have to choose an option and then let's play against the computer.
+You have to choose an option from Rock, Paper, Scissors and then let's play against the computer.
-#I hope, you can have fun with this game.
+I hope, you can have fun with this game.